 Not everyone knows that the first pandemic of the 20th century also affected a young Capuchin in the convent of San Giovanni Rotondo, Padre Pio, and his family.
 A book has recently been published: La pandemia di Padre Pio.
-Discepolo dell’Addolorata [Padre Pio's Pandemic.
+Discepolo dell’Addolorata [here the book in English: The pandemic of Padre Pio.
 Disciple of Our Lady of Sorrows], which tells the story of the saint from Pietrelcina during the period of the Spanish flu and which was written by Stefano Campanella, director of Tele Radio Padre Pio and Padre Pio TV.
 The Daily Compass interviewed him.

 Stefano Campanella, how did the idea for the book come about?